 j.
 When rear suspension assembly is completed, the attaching (radius) rods must have a minimum of eight (8) inches between the pivots at both the frame suspension mount and the rear axle-housing mount.

 a.
 A vertical travel limiting chain must be installed on the left rear of the car from the left rear axle housing to the frame.
-The travel limiting chain must attach to a clamp bracket (bearing type mount recommended) on the left rear axle tube between the birdcage and the edge of the left rear bell of the axle housing, and to the left rear frame directly above the chain mount on the rear axle.
-Must be mounted straight up and down.
+The travel limiting chain must attach to a bearing type mount on the left rear axle tube between the birdcage and the edge of the left rear bell of the axle housing, and to the left rear frame directly above the chain mount on the rear axle.
 Travel limiting chains must be installed so that when taunt they are as close to vertical as possible.
 One compliance device may be used.
-The compliance device must not be more than (1) one inch thick (without a load applied) and remain completely open and visible.
-Compliance devices can be rubber or any like material but must not be installed in any type of a canister.
-Springs, spring loaded, and/or pneumatic devices will not be permitted.
-No tapered, beveled or roller skate style of compliance rubber will be allowed.
-Must be solid material, same diameter top to bottom, not hollowed or drilled to soften material.
+The compliance device must not be more than 1″-inch thick (without a load applied) and remain completely open and visible.
+Compliance devices can be rubber or any like material but must not be installed in any type of canister.
+Springs, spring-loaded, and/or pneumatic devices will not be permitted.
+No tapered, beveled, or roller skate type of compliance rubber will be permitted.
+Compliance devices must be solid material, same diameter top to bottom, not hollowed or drilled to soften the material.

 b.
 The travel limiting chain including the compliance rubber must be installed so that when the car is jacked up from the rear the chain assembly is tight (no slack).
-The travel limiting chain is subject to inspection at any time during the Event at the discretion of the Officials, including but not limited to, qualifying, heat races, Last Chance Showdowns and the Feature.
-For inspection purposes the left rear tire pressure will be adjusted to (6) six psi.
+The travel limiting chain is subject to inspection at any time during the event at the discretion of the Officials, including but not limited to, qualifying, heat races, Last Chance Showdowns, and the Feature.
 Cars will be jacked up on the under-slung frame rail between the center of the rear axle and the Panhard bar mount.
 The left rear under-slung rail must be located between the left rear birdcage and the edge of the left rear axle housing bell.
 If a chassis is not of the under-slung design, then the car will be jacked up on the left rear frame rail closest to the Panhard bar mount.
-Cars will be jacked up until a .040-inch shim will slide between the left rear tire and the ground.
+Cars will be jacked up until a .040”-inch shim will slide between the left rear tire and the ground.
 The right rear tire must also be off the ground.
-Once the car is jacked up as described a vertical measurement will be taken from the ground to top trailing edge of the rear deck bar, (6) six inches inboard of the left rear quarter panel outer edge.
-The measurement must not exceed 50-1/2 inches.
+Once the car is jacked up as described a vertical measurement will be taken from the ground to the top trailing edge of the rear deck bar, 6”-inches inboard of the left rear quarter panel outer edge.
+The measurement must not exceed 51”-inches.
 (Cars without a left rear underslung must not exceed 50”-inches.).
 Failing to meet this rule will result in disqualification.

 H. Torque Control Devices